bennu/terraform-helm-drupal-clone/README.md

 In any case, there are some previous steps that needs to be done before using this module.

 - A existing and populated database accesible from K8s
-- A s3 bucket (or compatible bucket) with a tar.gz file for Drupal itself
+- A s3 bucket (or compatible bucket) with a tar.gz file for Drupal itself or a git remote repository with Drupal
 - A s3 bucket (or compatible bucket) with a tar.gz file for the 'files' folder containing all the assets uploaded by the users
-- A existing secret (basich-auth) containing the username and password for the database
+- A existing secret (basic-auth) containing the username and password for the database
-- A existing secret (basich-auth containing the username and password for the s3 bucket
+- A existing secret (basic-auth containing the username and password for the s3 bucket

 ### Requeriments